ietf-wg-cellar/matroska-specification/notes.md

     timestamp in nanosecond = element value * TimestampScale

-This allows storing smaller integer values in the elements.
+This allows for storage of smaller integer values in the elements.

 When using the default value of "1,000,000" for `TimestampScale`, one Segment Tick represents one millisecond.